Since I started writing, there’s a nagging question in my head.

 I wrote an ad.
 It was published.
 And I got paid for it.

-I can’t remember now what led to that statement.
+I can’t remember what led to that statement.
 I must have voiced my insecurity about being a copywriter.
-I am prone to self doubt.
+I am prone to self-doubt.

 Eventually, I ended up where the real money was.
 Client-side.
 Sales and Marketing.
-I could still “write to sell” but then, we had ad agencies and PR firms to do that.
+I could still “write to sell”, but then, we had ad agencies and PR firms to do that.
 It was tedious and time-consuming.
-There were other, more important matters to deal with than to write.
-And this urge to write gradually faded.
+There were other, more important matters to deal with.
+And the urge to write gradually faded.

-It wasn’t until just a few months ago, having closed my restaurant and spending all day watching YouTube, that I first noticed a small itch of an urge to write.
-I tried to put it off, but it kept showing up on Facebook and YouTube as posts and videos.
-Writers on writing, on becoming a writer.
+It wasn’t until just a few months ago, having closed my restaurant and spending all day watching YouTube, that I first noticed a small itch to write again.

 But there were also videos on AI writing tools that could do that: write for you.
 All you need to do is ask.